SneakyBobito/UForm/README.md

 UForm is a form validation/filtering/rendering library that solve all the problems you encounter with web forms.

 Why another form library ?
-Because the other I tryed had limitations I tryed to make something more flexible and at the same time very concrete.
+Because the other I tryed had limitations.
+This library is an effort to make something more flexible and at the same time very concrete.

+Why concrete ?
+Because a form library should be as simple as possible in many aspects : creation, validation, data binding, rendering, etc...

 Top Features
 ------------

 - Fluent form builder to make form creation as painless as possible
-- Structure aware form : you can structure your inputs in columns, tabs, panels...
+- Structure aware form : you can structure your inputs in columns, tabs, panels... with no impact of the data processing
-- Flexible and non extensible rendering : you are free to you the native html render, the bootstrap render, the foundation render, or to write your one render.
+- Flexible and extensible rendering : you are free to you the native html render, the bootstrap render, the foundation render, or to write your one render from scratch or by extending an existing one.

 Usage